 The double bottom pattern is a bullish reversal chart pattern that occurs at the end of a downtrend and signals a possible trend reversal.

-But how to identify and trade the double bottom pattern in forex trading?
+But how to identify and trade the double bottom pattern in financial markets trading?
 And what are the key factors to consider when using this pattern?
 All the answers are in the article below.

 What is the Double Bottom Pattern?

 The double bottom pattern is a type of trend reversal pattern found on bar and Japanese candlestick charts.
-At the basic, much like its identical twin the double top pattern, the double bottom pattern has two bottom levels near the same support line, also known as the neckline, before the price bounces back and starts the next bullish uptrend.
+Much like its identical twin, the double top pattern, the double bottom pattern has two near-equal bottom levels near the same support line before the price bounces back and starts the next bullish uptrend.
+The highest point between both bottom levels is called the neckline.

 Being a bullish reversal pattern, the double bottom formation is commonly seen when a downtrend is over and confirmed by two last attempts to break the support level.
 It is considered a momentum bullish reversal pattern and is primarily used by many traders to enter long buying positions.

-How to Identify and Use the Double Bottom Pattern in Forex Trading?
+How to Identify and Use the Double Bottom Pattern?

 In general, it is fairly simple to identify a double bottom pattern on a trading chart.
 This pattern can be identified when the price retests the support line and rises up again above the neckline.
 As a tip, you can usually identify the pattern as a “W” letter formation.